-Have you ever brought up Jesus in a conversation or in a crowd, and felt as if you just dropped a J-bomb?
+Have you ever brought up Jesus in a conversation or in a crowd?
+Did you feel as if you just dropped a J-bomb?

-The person across from you stares quizzically, or the group of people around you stop their conversation dead in its tracks.
+The person across from you stares quizzically.
+The group of people around you stop their conversation dead in its tracks.
 Why?
-Because mentioning Jesus — which for them may be tied to religion or politics — might seem like the beginning of an argument.
+Because mentioning Jesus — which they might tie to religion or politics — is the beginning of an argument.

-You crossed a line you possibly didn’t know was there until you were standing uncomfortably on the other side of it.
+You crossed a line you possibly didn’t know was there until you stood uncomfortably on the other side of it.

 So how do we overcome a sense of unease when talking about Jesus with certain people in our lives?
 How do we begin taking steps of faith with them?

 When I was a high school student, I had a good friend who was Buddhist.
 She was living a good life.
 She invited me to some events at the Buddhist temple.
 Another friend, a Mormon, invited me to a social dance and her youth group.
 I went.
-I had grown up as a Christian but I was curious about people of other faiths and what their communities were like.
+Though I was a Christian, I was curious about people of other faiths and what their communities were like.

 But after those experiences I began thinking, “Wait a minute, what’s going on here?
-Isn’t the inviting and including I’m experiencing from these people of other faiths something I should be doing as a Christian?”
+Isn’t the inviting and including I’m experiencing from these people of other faiths something I should do as a Christian?”

 So why wasn’t I doing it?
 Why did something that seemed so natural for them seem so strange for me to attempt myself?

-In the years since, I have realized that at times church culture has taught people to know God and gather as God’s people.
+In general, church culture teaches people to know God and gather as God’s people.
 But I’ve realized that at times we miss out on talking about taking steps of faith in everyday life.
-This is what we mean when we use the term “missional living” — steps of faith in our everyday life to bring others closer to God.
+This is what we mean by “missional living” — steps of faith in daily life to bring others toward God.

 Growing up, faithful gathering was the goal and measure of success as a believer for me.
 But even as a teenager, I sensed there had to be something more involved in living an authentic Christian life.

-This is when I remembered times at church when we heard about going on mission, and about the church sending people on missions.
-These times were called “mission reports.”
-Men and women — who had been sent out from the church to go to Latin America or Africa or Asia and who had devoted their life to sharing the gospel of Jesus Christ with others — shared their stories of taking steps of faith.
+This is when I remembered times at church when we heard from people who had gone out on mission trips.
+The church had sent them to places like Latin America or Africa or Asia.
+These men and women had devoted their lives to sharing the gospel of Jesus Christ with others.
+And they shared with us their stories of taking steps of faith.

-I began connecting these stories with some of what my friends of other faiths were doing right where I lived in the San Francisco Bay Area.
-If people from my church were sent overseas, why couldn’t those like me be sent into our schools, neighborhoods and workplaces in the same way?
+I began connecting these stories with some of what my friends of other faiths were doing right where I lived.
+I thought, “God sends people overseas as missionaries.
+Doesn’t He also send people like me as missionaries into our schools, neighborhoods and workplaces?”

-Jesus sent those first disciples in the same way He was sent by the Father — with a clear mission and a sense of authority.
-It was their duty, privilege and right to talk about Jesus wherever they went, even if it was disruptive or a little uncomfortable, that’s what they did.
+Jesus sent those first disciples the same way His Father sent Him — with a clear mission and sense of authority.
+It was their duty, privilege and right to talk about Jesus wherever they went.
+So even if it was disruptive or a little uncomfortable, that’s what they did.

 In obedience, Jesus’ followers went out with the message of life.
 They went to the physical locations where everyday life happens and even into the unknown — the ends of the earth.

 God sent them.
 And He sends us.

 Those first disciples didn’t make it to all the cities and isolated places on the earth where people live.
 Neither did the many generations of missionaries after them.
-For the past 2,000 years God has been sending new followers of Jesus to their local communities and beyond in order to make Christ known all over the world.
+For the past 2,000 years God has been sending new followers of Jesus back into their own communities and beyond.
+And He will continue doing so until people all over the world know Jesus.

-That has happened because of people like you and me accepting this simple fact: We are sent.
+Missional living has happened because of people like you and me accepting this simple fact: God sends us.

-If I ever find myself wondering, “Who do I think I am to talk about Jesus with someone who hasn’t expressed a desire to know God or even know about Him” I have this answer: I am one of God’s “sent ones.”
+Sometimes I find myself wondering, “Who do I think I am to try to talk about Jesus with that person?
+He or she hasn’t expressed a desire to know God or even know about Him.”
+When those thoughts come, I have this answer: I am one of God’s “sent ones.”
 And His sent ones take steps of faith every day with the people in their lives.

 What about you?
 Can you embrace the truth that Jesus Himself sends you with a clear mission and authority into your daily life of friends, co-workers and family?